larebzarkhan/Data-Augmentation-using-VAE-for-removing-class-imbalance-and-improving-ML-aided-failure-management-/README.md

 4) ONFM (Failure Detection Comparison)

-Since there is still a pending publication in which we used the same dataset, I'll make the experimental dataset used for this one available here shortly.
+I'll make the experimental dataset used for this one available here shortly because there is still a pending publication in which we used the same dataset.